apimatic/apimatic-cli/README.md

   $ apimatic api:validate

 OPTIONS
-  --auth-key=auth-key  override current authentication state with an authentication key --file=file          Path to the API specification file to validate
+  --api-entity=api-entity  Unique API Entity Id for the API to perform validation for --auth-key=auth-key      override current authentication state with an authentication key --file=file              path to the API specification file to validate

   --url=url                URL to the specification file to validate.
-Can be used in place of the --file option if the API
+Can be used in place of the --file option if the
-                       specification is publicly available.
+                           API specification is publicly available.

 EXAMPLES
   $ apimatic api:validate --file="./specs/sample.json"